Encore!

 Summary

-You play as a new student at an inter-dimensional music school, and you must gather a band of quirky characters, from cat bassonists to Lovecraftian saxophonists, to win Battle of the Bands!
-Players switch between a visual novel component, meeting characters and learning their stories, and a rhythm game component where they unlock new songs and beat high scores.
+You play as a new student at an inter-dimensional music school, and you must gather a band of quirky characters to win Battle of the Bands!
+Players switch between two distinct genres. a visual novel component and a rhythm game component.

 Goals and Research